Author's Blog

 God has humbled me a lot throughout 2008; He temporarily revoked my comfort-zone of the university, forcing me to slow down and straighten my priorities so that He always comes first, before grades and performance and extracurriculars.
 I've also gained a better perspective of the limits of human medical science and technology.
 Most people think doctors can fix anything.
 But, the truth is, only God can, through whatever means He chooses.

 My priorities have definitely changed in the last year, mainly because God has shown me the consequences of putting Him second.
 When I gave my novel-writing almost all of my free time, God gave me a massive computer crash that deleted hundreds of pages.
-When I channeled all my energy into obtaining a 4.0 GPA and performing in as many extracurriculars as possible (cutting into time that I should have spent with Him), God responded by taking the University of Virginia from my life for all of 2008.
+When I channeled all my energy into obtaining a 4.0 GPA and participating in as many extracurriculars as possible (cutting into time that I should have spent with Him), God responded by taking the University of Virginia from my life for all of 2008.
 God used that time to sharpen me, and make me cling to Him.
 I see these trials as revivals.
 When my parents split when I was twelve, my relationship with God took a leap forward.
-Same with this health saga I just endured.
+Same with this health saga today.
 So, I now figure, how could I be too sad or upset that these "bad" things happened when they ultimately lead to something as good as spiritual revival?

-Now for the much-anticipated college update: After twelve full months on leave, I will not be returning to UVA until the 2009 - 2010 academic year... but not for medical reasons, this time!
+Now for my college update: After twelve full months on leave, I will not be returning to UVA until the 2009 - 2010 academic year... but not for medical reasons, this time!
 I have been accepted into Georgetown University's highly-selective "Semester in Washington" Program for the spring 2009 semester, which, in my case, includes a Congressional internship on Capitol Hill alongside a full schedule of politics classes.

 Return HOME